Application Deadline: November 1 for fall admission

 Application for Admission

-- Official Graduate Record Examination (GRE) scores taken within the past five years.
+- Official Graduate Record Examination (GRE) scores taken within five years of the intended program start date.
 University code 6882, no department code required.
-Note: GRE scores take 10-14 days to reach UT Austin.
+(Recommendation: Complete the GRE exam by October 15 to ensure test score is uploaded by the Nov.
+1st deadline.)

-Visit the Graduate and International Admissions Center (GIAC) website for more information.
+Visit the Graduate and International Admissions Center (GIAC) for more information.

 For additional details on how to prepare your graduate application materials and personal statement instructions, please view MSN Application Checklist (PDF).

-The School of Nursing Graduate Admissions and Progression Committee (GAPC) may begin preliminary admission reviews as soon as an applicant’s file is complete; however, admission decisions are not made until after the program’s application deadline.
+The School of Nursing Graduate Admissions and Progression Committee (GAPC) begin preliminary admission reviews after the November 1st deadline.
 All application materials are required to be submitted by the program’s application deadline; files that remain incomplete will not be reviewed or acted upon by GAPC.

-If admitted, School of Nursing compliance requirements must be met at least one month prior to the first day of class.
+Acceptance by both the School of Nursing and the Office of Graduate Studies are necessary before enrollment is permitted.
+Please be aware, if admitted, completion of all compliance requirements are required at least one month prior to the first day of class.

 NOTE: Email is the official means of communication for all university business.